E-cigarette, or Vaping, Product Use Associated Lung Injury

 For individuals who would benefit from substance use disorder treatment, the Access and Crisis Line (888) 724-7240 has more information about what resources are available.

 The clinical presentation of EVALI can initially mimic other common pulmonary diagnoses like pneumonia, but patients typically do not respond to antibiotic therapy.
-High clinical suspicion is necessary to make the diagnosis of VAPI.
+High clinical suspicion is necessary to make the diagnosis of EVALI.
 In some cases, patients sought care at outpatient clinics in the days prior to hospital presentation and received antibiotics for presumed pneumonia or bronchitis, which did not improve their symptoms.
+All patients suspected of having EVALI should get a diagnostic test for SARS-CoV-2.

 Action Items for Physicians: